tll3r/rhel_demo/README.md

 # Red Hat Tools Demo

+> **⚠️ Work in Progress**
+> This demo is currently under active development and testing.
+Some components may not work as expected, and the configuration is being optimized for Fedora compatibility.
+Please check the troubleshooting guide for known issues and workarounds.

 This demo showcases common Red Hat Enterprise Linux (RHEL) tools and technologies, with a focus on Ansible automation.
 The demo deploys a simple multi-tier web application using Red Hat best practices.

 ## What This Demo Covers